MarkLehoczky/gherkin-processor/README.md

 from gherkin_processor.util import process, save, validate

 # Example Gherkin text
-gherkin_text = """
-Feature: User login
+gherkin_text = """Feature: User login

-  Scenario: Successful login
+  Scenario: Login attempt with valid credentials
-    Given the user navigates to the login page
+    Given I navigate to the login page
-    When the user enters valid credentials
+    When I enter the username "user@example.com"
+    And I enter the password "password123"
-    Then the user should be redirected to the dashboard"""
+    Then I am navigated to the homepage"""

-# Process the Gherkin text
-gherkin = process(gherkin_text)

 # Validate the Gherkin text (with an exception raised if invalid)
 try:
     validate(gherkin_text)
-    print("Gherkin text is valid.") except Exception as e:
+    print("Gherkin text is valid.") except ValueError as e:
     print(f"Gherkin text validation failed: {e}")

+# Process the Gherkin text
+gherkin = process(gherkin_text, validate=False)

 # Save the processed Gherkin object to a file with Gherkin syntax
 save(gherkin, "user_login.feature", "GHERKIN")